rodrigue89/Swizzle/Tutorials/Functions (#4).md

 func
 ```

-This tells the computer to make a new fuc
+This tells the computer to make a new func

 After that, we put the name of the function.